-- Art.
+Art.
 1. Referee Correction of Match Errors.
 Referees may, at any time, stop the match to make corrections.
 In-match timing/scoring corrections may be made when discovered.
-Corrections to referee calls on the mat will adhere to the dead time rule. - Art.
+All match time corrections shall follow the procedures outlined in Rule 3.18.5.
+Corrections to referee calls on the mat will adhere to the dead time rule.

+Art.
 2. Deadline.
 During a dual meet, correction of all in-match errors shall be made by the referee before the start of the next match.
 An error during the last match of a dual meet must be corrected before the referee has signed the scorebook.
 When electronic scoring is used, the last match of a dual meet is final once the referee approaches the table after the last match has concluded and confirms with the scorer the final outcome of the meet.
-During a tournament, the correction of all in-match errors shall be made by the referee before both wrestlers leave the mat or before the referee requests that the bout sheet leaves the scorer's table. - Art.
+During a tournament, the correction of all in-match errors shall be made by the referee before both wrestlers leave the mat or before the referee requests that the bout sheet leaves the scorer's table.
+For extra matches, the correction of all in-match errors shall be made by the referee before both wrestlers leave the mat.

+Art.
 3. Individual Match Results Final.
-Alleged in-match errors discovered after the timeline indicated in Rule 3.18.2 are not subject to appeal or review. - Art.
-4. Clerical Errors Team Score.
+Alleged in-match errors discovered after the timeline indicated in Rule 3.18.2 are not subject to appeal or review.

+Art.
+4. Clerical Errors - Team Score.
 A clerical error in recording team scoring in a dual meet or tournament may be corrected when discovered.
 When determining if a team score error is clerical, the correction shall not require the changing, correcting, re-adding or any other alteration to any match during the competition.